silo86/getting_stock_data/README.md

 - **6)** Add apikey, authorization and supabaseUrl provided by supabase API to your environment variables as SUPAKEY, SUPA_AUTH, BASE_ID

-- **7)** Run app.py (the app runs a flask server listening to /average_ohlc and /climate_score_company_agg endpoints which return aggregated information about stocks.
+- **7)** Run app.py (the app runs a flask server listening to /average_ohlc, /market_cap_rank_analytics, /climate_score_company_agg endpoints which return aggregated information about stocks.
 Also in background runs a script to get data from APIs and scrape data from google finance every day)